mathigon/textbooks/euclidean-geometry/content.md

 ## Applications of Geometry

-Geometry is around us, wherever we look.
-In nature, architecture, technology and design.
+Geometry is everywhere around us – in nature, architecture, technology and design.
 We need geometry for measuring distances, as well as constructing skyscrapers or sending satellites into space.

 ::: column(width=200)

     x-media(src="images/pyramids.jpg" credit="© Ricardo Liberato" width=200 height=200)

 {.caption} Geometry allowed the ancient Egyptians to construct gigantic, perfectly regular pyramids, that align to patterns in the stars.
 ::: column(width=200)

     x-media(src="images/sextant.jpg" credit="© Depositphotos / scorpp" width=200 height=200)

 {.caption} Sailors use sextants to determine their location while at sea, using angles formed by the sun or stars.
 ::: column(width=200)

     x-media(src="images/video-game.jpg" credit="© Eric Lascoña" width=200 height=200)

 {.caption} Geometry is needed to create realistic video game or movie graphics.
 ::: column(width=200)

     x-media(src="images/plane.jpg" credit="© Depositphotos / nmcandre" width=200 height=200)

 {.caption} Geometry can help design and test new airplane models, making them safer and more efficient.
 ::: column(width=200)

     x-media(src="images/cctv.jpg" lightbox credit="© Depositphotos / junrong" width=200 height=200)

 {.caption} Geometry was key when designing this skyscraper in Beijing – and to make sure it won’t fall over.
 ::: column(width=200)

     x-media(src="images/satellite.jpg" lightbox credit="NASA" width=200 height=200)

 {.caption} Geometry allows us to predict the position of stars, planets and satellites orbiting Earth.
 :::

-In the next chapters, we will learn about tools and techniques in geometry, that were discovered by mathematicians over the course of many centuries.
-And, of course, we will see how these techniques can be used to solve important problems in the real world.
+In the following chapters, we will learn about tools and techniques in geometry that were discovered by mathematicians over the course of many centuries.
+We will also see how these techniques can be used to solve important problems in the real world.